CMUAbstract/edb-rat/README.md

 ''Sidenote'': The first argument to the `break` cmd 'e' stands for 'external', the type of breakpoint.
 TODO: elaborate.

+In interactive mode, we can get the current program counter address:

+    *> pc
+    0x00004766

 In interactive mode, any address (volatile memory, non-volatile memory, memory-mapped registers) can be read and written.
 Currently, EDB cannot resolve